 You’ll see in the Space Requirements table above the column Recommended Floor Space, and this dimension is listed for each Garden Table in the Lazy Susan Collection.
 And of course, as we’ve already said this is a guide, but it will help you to establish if once the set is in place, the space will still function if you can make it work.

 The next question mark once you’ve determined what size garden table should I buy is what shape?
 Round, oval, rectangular or square?

-Often overlooked but shape has a big impact in terms of both floor space and how you intend to use your garden table.
+Often overlooked but the shape has a big impact in terms of both floor space and how you intend to use your garden table.
 For example, round and square tables often fit and function best on a smaller patio and for those who like more intimate dining.

-If on the other hand your patio is long/narrow such as is often the case with many new build properties, then a rectangular or oval garden table might be the best fit?
-Those shapes are also better suited to entertaining larger groups of people, so shape can impact on function too.
+If on the other hand, your patio is long/narrow such as is often the case with many new build properties, then a rectangular or oval garden table might be the best fit?
+Those shapes are also better suited to entertaining larger groups of people, so the shape can impact on function too.

 Our Garden Tables are designed with recessed slimline legs that are positioned at the corners to allow for comfortable seating and stability.
 Even our round and oval tables have a similar configuration as shown in the customer photo of our Catherine Garden Table above.

 Many round and oval tables have a pedestal style base but our design configuration is similar to our square and rectangular tables.
 It ensures that wherever you’re sitting at the table you won’t knock knees and the table has better stability/rigidity.